Colin-Whelan/SailthruCommunityDocs/Bugs & Quirks/HTML Editor/Firefox.md

 # Scrolling Bug

-On Firefox only, scrolling jumps way to many lines (~150 lines)
+On Firefox only, scrolling in the HTML Editor jumps way to many lines (~150 lines)

 **Solution:** [Feature Request for solution:](https://sailthru.zendesk.com/hc/en-us/community/posts/19528756057748-Improve-HTML-Builder)